 Ready to worship in spirit and truth?

-As you have found, the purpose of praise and worship is to make a lifetime space between you and the Lord.
-Praise and worship are part of God’s great design for fellowship and communication between God and him.
-Understanding the purpose of praise and worship allows you to:
+The purpose of praise and worship is to create a lasting connection with the Lord.
+Praise and worship are part of God’s divine design, enabling fellowship and meaningful communication between humans and God.
+Understanding this purpose helps you deepen faith, strengthen devotion, and experience spiritual growth in everyday life.

 - Step into his presence